 Interestingly, the introduction of a moderate BPE-dropout rate ($p=0.2$) frequently surpasses the baseline, highlighting the benefits of inducing variability during tokenization.
 This moderate dropout rate enhances the model’s generalization capabilities by preventing overfitting and promoting a more robust learning process.
 Notably, in tasks such as CCV, NC, and LCS, the $p=0.2$ model consistently achieves higher EM scores, underscoring the benefits of incorporating tokenization regularization.

 Our analysis reveals that higher dropout rates ($p=0.6$ and $p=0.8$) exhibit relatively lower performance across most tasks.
 This decline can be attributed to insufficient training, as the dataset was trained for only five epochs.
 The higher dropout rates introduce greater tokenization variation, which necessitates additional training compute to achieve convergence.
 The lack of adequate training epochs likely hindered these models from fully leveraging the potential benefits of higher BPE-dropout rates.
+Moreover, we report the test-set performance across seven tasks over the course of BPE-dropout fine-tuning in Figure~\ref{fig:ft_epoch}.
 We provided detailed training analysis in Appendix \S\ref{ap:results}.